-The Fund promoted the use of an Exclusionary Approach (as defined below):
+The Fund promoted the use of an Exclusionary Approach and a Positive ESG Tilt (as defined below):

-The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society.
-For securitised investments such as asset-backed securities (ABS), this also included assessing them against the Investment Manager's proprietary scoring methodology ("Exclusionary Approach").
+The Fund excluded certain potential investments from its investment universe to mitigate potential negative effects on the environment and society ("Exclusionary Approach").
 Accordingly, the Investment Manager promoted environmental and/or social characteristics by excluding certain investments that are considered to be detrimental to ESG Factors.